Sovereign-Labs/sovereign-sdk/module-system/README.md

 }
 ```

 The `GasUnit` generic type will be defined by the runtime `Context`.
-For `DefaultContext`, we use `TupleGasUnit<1>` - that is, a gas unit with a single dimension; in other words, a raw `u64`.
-For `ZkDefaultContext`, we use `TupleGasUnit<2>` - that is, a gas unit with two dimensions; one for the ZK context, the other for the native context.
+For `DefaultContext`, we use `TupleGasUnit<2>` - that is, a gas unit with a two dimensions.
+The same setup is defined for `ZkDefaultContext`.
 Here is an example of a `constants.json` file, specific to the `Bank` module:

 ```json
 {